royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 # AWS IoT Hands-On session

+//TODO - disclaimer - pricing, demo, do not use for production, do your own research

 Below you can find a step-by-step for our AWS IoT Webinar.
 A little remider first: